zabbix/zabbix/templates/cloud/openstack/openstack_nova_http/README.md

 ## Setup

 This template is not meant to be used independently.
-A host with __OpenStack by HTTP__ template will discover __Nova__ service automatically and create host prototype with this template assigned to it.
+A host with the __OpenStack by HTTP__ template will discover the __Nova__ service automatically and create a host prototype with this template assigned to it.

-If needed, you can specify an HTTP proxy for the template to use by changing value of `{$OPENSTACK.NOVA.HTTP.PROXY}` user macro.
+If needed, you can specify an HTTP proxy for the template to use by changing the value of `{$OPENSTACK.NOVA.HTTP.PROXY}` user macro.

 For tenant usage statistics, a custom time period can be chosen for which the data will be queried.
-This can be set with `{$OPENSTACK.NOVA.TENANT.PERIOD}` macro value.
+This can be set with the `{$OPENSTACK.NOVA.TENANT.PERIOD}` macro value.
-Value can be one of the following:
+The value can be one of the following:

 * `y` - current year until now;